What are the different types of damaged hair?

 Limit exposure to chlorine

-Whether you’re a keen swimmer or you only dip your toe in the chlorine-filled pool in the summer, it’s important to protect your hair from the chemical.
+Whether you’re a keen swimmer or you only dip your toe in the chlorine-filled pool in the summer, it’s important to protect your hair from the chemicals.
 Chlorine sucks the natural oils from your hair, leaving it dry, rough, and damaged - pretty harsh if you ask us!
-It can also strip the colour from your hair, weakening your strands and leaving you with split ends.
+It can also strip the colour from your hair, weakening your strands and leaving you with split ends - it’s a terror when it comes to damaged hair.
 While it’s tough to completely protect your hair from chlorine there are some things you can do before diving in; wear a swimming cap, wet your hair before getting in the pool, use a leave-in conditioner before getting into the pool or use hair oil.

 Use hair oils